wenma-phd/website_hugo/content/research/_index.md

         {{< figure src="model_scales.png" width="2000px" height="auto" caption="" numbered="false" >}}
     </div>
     <div style="margin-left: 20px;">
         <p style="margin-top: 0px; text-align: justify;"> Our lab focuses on developing and applying multiscale modeling methods to connect molecular biology with systems biology, harnessing the power of modern computational physics.
-For example, we are building a multiscale model that links small changes in contractile proteins to cardiac muscle function, based on our previous work (<a href="https://www.pnas.org/doi/abs/10.1073/pnas.2215836120">PNAS 2023</a>, <a href="https://www.biorxiv.org/content/10.1101/2023.11.10.566646.abstract">bioRxiv 2023</a>)
+For example, we are building a multiscale model that characterizes how small changes in contractile proteins impact cardiac sarcomere function, based on our previous work (<a href="https://www.pnas.org/doi/abs/10.1073/pnas.2215836120">PNAS 2023</a>, <a href="https://www.biorxiv.org/content/10.1101/2023.11.10.566646.abstract">bioRxiv 2023</a>)
         </p>
     </div>
 </div>